Hasan-Mahadi/Hasan-Mahadi/README.md

 I'm a passionate Full Stack Developer with expertise in the MERN stack, dedicated to crafting clean, efficient, and scalable web applications.
 With a strong foundation in both frontend and backend technologies, I thrive on solving complex problems and creating seamless user experiences.

 - 🔭 Currently working as a **Full Stack Software Engineer**
-- 🌱 Learning **Socket.io, TypeScript,  System Design and Software Engineer**
+- 🌱 Learning **Socket.io, TypeScript, System Design and Software Engineering**
 - 💡 Expertise in **React, Next.js, Redux, Node.js, Express.js, MongoDB, Mongoose**
 - 📫 Reach me at: **hasanmahadiius22@gmail.com**
 - 🌍 Based in **Dhaka, Bangladesh**